When you’re 6 months pregnant, you’re more than halfway to meeting your baby, so hang in there! Here’s what’s going on for both of you this month.

 Since it’s normal for pregnancy to last about 40 weeks (babies are considered full term between 37 and 42 weeks), you’ve more than made it to the halfway point.

-Wondering, “what should I expect at 6 months pregnant?”
+What should I expect at 6 months pregnant?

 Chances are, you’re starting to look quite pregnant.